themanyone/caption_anything/README.md

 <img src="img/ss.png" alt="example pic" title="Actual screenshot of app generating captions." width="300" align="right">

 Caption, translate, or optionally record, whatever audio/video is playing through the speakers, or from the microphone.
-Privacy-focused, offline, real-time captions using your video card and [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax/).
+Privacy-focused, offline, real-time captions using your video card and [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax/) or [whisper.cpp](https://github.com/ggerganov/whisper.cpp).

-This application was originally made for watching informational videos when the presenter had a strong accent that was difficult to understand.
-It would be especially handy for people with hearing or memory loss, or those who speak another language, to caption and record calls as well.
-The caption display is delayed a few seconds, so if you miss something--run that by me again?
+Originally made for watching educational videos, whose presenters had a strong accent.
+This app would be especially handy for people with hearing or memory loss.
+Or those who speak another language.
+It can be used to caption and record VOIP, Zoom, or Google voice calls as well.
+The caption display is delayed slightly, so if you miss something, "Run that by me again?"
 Just glance at the output.
 Captions are saved in a variety of formats along with the recording.
-The saved audio and transcripts could even be corrected and used to train another AI.
+The saved audio and transcripts could even be corrected and used as data collection to train a large language model (LLM) with additional languages and dialects.

 ## Notices

-These apps take upwards of 2Gb of video memory for the AI.
-This is not designed as a dictation app.
-[Try my other app for dictation.](https://github.com/themanyone/whisper_dictation) It is not a full-featured recording app either.
-Although it might be useful to record from music sites that otherwise discourage recording.
+This is not designed for dictation.
+[Try my other app for that.](https://github.com/themanyone/whisper_dictation) It is not a full-featured recording app either.
+Although it might be useful to record karaoke.
 If you don't need captions and just want to record and edit audio, try [audacity](https://sourceforge.net/projects/audacity/).

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the included GNU General Public License for more details.

 ## Usage

 If you want to record and/or caption **both** sides of a conversation, echo the mic to the output channel first.
-You could do that via gstreamer. **WARNING.** This will cause unwanted feedback if your volume is up too high!
+You could do that via gstreamer. **WARNING.** This *will* cause unwanted feedback if your volume is set too high.
+And the other party might hear echos.

 ```
 gst-launch-1.0 -v autoaudiosrc ! autoaudiosink